Cost of LPN Programs & Schools

 What to Expect After Completing a FAFSA

 After completing a FAFSA form, it must be processed.
 Once the application is processed, you should receive an email notification.
 You are then able to view your Student Aid Report (SAR).
 This document summarizes information entered into the FAFSA and should be checked for accuracy.
 The SAR also contains the Expected Family Contribution (EFC).
-This is a number that is used in the process of determining student aid eligibility and amounts.
+This number is used in the process of determining student aid eligibility and amounts.
 This is not meant to be an estimation for out-of-pocket costs or parental contributions.
 If corrections or additions are needed, they should be completed as soon as possible.

 Student Aid Deadlines